naftaliharris/for-x-in-datasets/SPECIFICATION.md

 * rownames.csv: ...

-## Definition of Data Types

-3) Data types, (in decreasing order of "simplicity"):
-    i) Numeric
-    ii) Binary
-    iii) Ordinal
-    iv) Circular-ordinal
-    v) Categorical
-    vi) Text
-    vii) Circular numeric???

 ## CSV Specification

-* Numeric, integral, and binary values are represented with numeric strings, (scientific notation ok).
-* Categorical variables with at least three levels are represented as "quoted strings".
+* UTF-8 format only.
 * Missing data is represented by no text, not NA, NaN, ?, or anything else.
-* UTF-8 format only.
+* Each CSV must have a header containing the names of each of the columns.
+If the columns don't have fundamental names, name them "V1", "V2", "V3"...

 ## Open issues: